kimmypracha/kimmypracha.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

   Today, I put my work on convert text to vector with Word2Vec algorithm.
 It takes some time.
 Finally, I got the vector from word2vec.
 The interesting thing is we can choose dimension for the result vector.
 However, I also stuck on put some vector into the LogisticRegression.
 I tried to classify on 1 genre first (to be simple). but it still took a time, I think there were something wrong.
 Now, I still can not diagnose the problem.
   Next time, I will try many possible way do deal with LogisticRegression to make it work. and then continue on my main goal which is comparing to other algorithm.
 **January 15th**
+  Today, I start to clean my text data, which is word tokenization, getting only word(no number and symbol),deleting stopwords, and stemming, and save it in the pickle file to avoid repetitive loading.
+So I can save my time.
+I store both vector and movie plot that I've got in the pickle file and load it when I restart the kernel.
+After this, I can go further than waiting for the same calculation to find a way to train the model and predict.
+So I finally did the prediction.
+  1. Use word2vec algorithm to create vector dictionary from train dataset, and here is what I got.
+  Accuracy
+  MultiLabel K-NearestNeighbor : 0.2861
+  Decision Tree : 0.1898
+  Extra Tree : 0.1629
+  Random Forest : 0.2226
+  2. Use CountVectorizer and TfidfTransformer to create a word vector and predict with the same algorithm.
+  Accuracy
+  Multi-Label K-NearestNeighbor : 0.5726
+  Decision Tree : 0.2117
+  Extra Tree : 0.1608
+  Random Forest : 0.1615
+  However, Multi-Label KNN is very slow for processing.
+We are looking for BinaryRelevance Technique to apply to other faster and more efficient algorithm that cannot apply to multi-label classification directly. but we cannot split the data evenly.
+Tomorrow, I will figure out about how to split the dataset evenly that we can have data enough to predict test dataset with trainning on the train dataset.

 **January 16th**